How Does Blogging Help SEO? [& How to Do It Right]

 Having one page for a service (where that’s the only time it’s mentioned) is never enough when it comes to SEO.
 An expert at Hubspot said it perfectly: “Every time you write a blog post, it’s one more indexed page on your website, which means it’s one more opportunity for you to show up in search engines and drive traffic to your website in organic search.”

 The trick to this is ensuring you don’t create duplicate content in the process.
 So, you have to get creative.
-Blogs give you the opportunity to cover all things pertaining to your products and services (experts advise: Don’t cover anything NOT pertaining to your products and services).
-You can answer frequently asked questions, cover related topics or elaborate on products and services in ways you just can’t on a basic web page.
+Blogs give you the opportunity to cover all things pertaining to your products and services.
+However, experts advise: Don’t cover anything unrelated to your products and services.
+You can answer frequently asked questions, and cover related topics or elaborate on products and services in ways you just can’t on a basic web page.
 The opportunities abound.